Creative Entrepreneur Accelerator Program Guidelines

 • Reasonable fees for supporting/collaborating artists.

-• Purchase of supplies and equipment.
+• Purchase of supplies and/or equipment.

 What We Do Not Fund

-• Activities outside the grant period.
+• Activities outside the funding period.

 • Activities that have a religious purpose.